Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Native or Proton

+**The native build will be deprecated soon, this will update soon once the change is in effect**

 Native is currently not recommended, as it has many issues the Windows build doesn't.
 Proton is selected for you so there's not much you need to do.

 If you still want to use the native build, you will need to force it in Resonite's properties (`Properties < Compatibility`).
 From there you can choose Steam-Linux-Runtime or Steam-Play-None